couchbase/cbgt/IDEAS.md

 disk space, number of Pindexes already on a node, etc.

-142 The key idea is that re-planning should only be done on topology changes (add/remove wanted cbft nodes or logical config changes (add/remove logical full-text index)).
+142 The key idea is that re-planning should only be done on topology changes (add/remove wanted cbgt nodes or logical config changes (add/remove logical full-text index)).
 In contrast, if CPU utilization changes, we won't do replanning, similar to how we don't do an automatic Rebalance in Couchbase if CPU on just a single